 There are numerous conspiracy theories regarding Antarctica, and we won’t get into them (though some are hilarious).
-Still, one that has been making the rounds recently is the discovery of supposed pyramids in Antarctica, “remnants of an ancient civilization.”
+Still, one that has been making the rounds recently is the discovery of supposed pyramids as one of the strange things found in Antarctica, “remnants of an ancient civilization.”
 The difference is that you can actually see something resembling them on Google Earth (coordinates 79°58’39.25″S 81°57’32.21″W).

 A discovery of this magnitude would definitely be spooky, but according to LiveScience the formation is simply a mountain that looks like a pyramid.
 It was caused due to millions of years of erosion, and it is not uncommon for mountains to have at least a partially pyramidal shape in various parts of the world.

 #7 Tunnels Almost as Tall as the Eiffel Tower

 The ice shelves under Antarctica is hiding numerous things unknown to humankind.
 One such thing is a series of 820-foot tunnels.
 In comparison, the Eiffel Tower is 987-feet tall.
 Sure, it would be cool (no pun intended) for them to be created by some sort of mythological ice giants.
 But again, the explanation is much simpler.